 It's All About Positioning - The Best Places to Put Indoor Plants

 There’s no doubt that plants are the perfect solution to spruce up a dull space.
 But aside from beautifying your room, plants can also purify your air, and if you’re growing edible plants like we are, they can provide you with a scrumptious snack, too (oregano cheese muffins, anyone?).
 However, maintaining a thriving garden inside the four corners of your house is not always an easy feat.
 So before you get into it, we want to tell you the first and most important thing you need to know about growing indoor plants, and that’s where to put them.
-We present to you some tips on properly positioning your plants indoors to keep them healthy and growing.
+Here are some tips on properly positioning your plants indoors to keep them healthy and growing.

 Understand the Lighting